Tips for Recovering From Laparoscopic Gallbladder Removal Surgery (Cholecystectomy)

 - Sore shoulders (I was told this could happen due to the air they put in me)

 I don’t usually take anesthesia that well, so you may not notice as much nausea as I did.
 Your body type can also have an impact on how you feel when you wake up.
 I highly recommend speaking with your surgical team about common symptoms and any other concerns you may have regarding recovering from laparoscopic gallbladder removal surgery.

-I’ll admit that I almost freaked out when I saw the four incisions on my abdomen (one in the upper abdomen and three on the right side).
+I’ll admit that I almost freaked out when I saw the four incisions on my abdomen (one in the upper abdomen, two on the right side, and one by my belly button).
 The only surgery I had prior to this one was getting all four of my wisdom teeth out, so I really wasn’t sure how I was going to handle being cut open.
 It didn’t help matters that the cuts were fresh and didn’t have any time to heal prior to me seeing them.